renovatebot/renovate/docs/usage/faq.md

 ### Use an alternative branch as my Pull Request target

-Say your repository's default branch is `main` but you want Renovate to use the `next` branch as its PR target.
+Say your repository's base branch is `main` but you want Renovate to use the `next` branch as its PR target.
 You can configure the PR target branch via the `baseBranches` option.

 Add this line to the `renovate.json` file that's in the _base_ branch (`main` in this example).